-There’s a lot of top 20 film lists out there.
+Great Movies you might have missed hopefully tells you everything you need to know about this list.
+There’s a lot of top 20 great movies lists out there.
 But whenever we see them they usually consist of the stuff we’ve already seen.
 It looks like we’ll be spending more time at home for a little while at least.
-So we put together a list of films to get you through the evenings.
+(We put this together at the beginning of Covid but it’s still a pretty popular list so it should help get you through the evenings).
 This isn’t our favourites, mind you.
 But it’s one of the great tragedies of the film industry that so much good stuff doesn’t get the air time it needs and disappears without a trace.

 Joker, despite all its awards, divided critics and audiences.
 For us, this is the better film.
 With the same ingredients, Joaquin Phoenix, mental health, wrong side of the law, Lynne Ramsay crafted something mesmeric.